UK royals absorb shock of revealing Harry, Meghan interview

 “The mental health consequences of systemic oppression and victimization are devastating, isolating and all too often lethal,” Williams added.

-Meghan — then known as Meghan Markle, who had starred on the American TV legal drama “Suits” — married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
-Their son, Archie, was born the following year.
+Meghan — then known as Meghan Markle, who had starred on the American TV legal drama “Suits” — married Harry at Windsor Castle in May 2018.

-Holding hands, Harry and Meghan sat opposite Winfrey while she questioned them in a lush garden setting.
-The couple lives in Montecito, California, where they are Winfrey’s neighbors.
+But even that was not what it seemed: The couple revealed in the interview that they exchanged vows in front of Archbishop of Canterbury Justin Welby three days before their spectacular wedding ceremony at the castle.

+Archie was born the following year and in a rare positive moment in the interview, the couple revealed their second child, due in the summer, would be a girl.

 Harry said he had lived in fear of a repeat of the fate of his mother, Princess Diana, who was covered constantly by the press and died in a car crash in Paris in 1997 while being pursued by paparazzi.